UVVM/UVVM_3_BETA/doc/source/utility_library.rst

 constant VOID : t_void
 );

+.. _adaptations_pkg:

 **********************************************************************************************************************************
 Adaptations package
 **********************************************************************************************************************************
-The adaptations_pkg.vhd is intended for local modifications to library behaviour and log layout.
+The adaptations_pkg.vhd is intended for local modifications to library behavior and log layout.
 This way only one file needs to merge when a new version of the library is released.
-This package may of course also be used to set up a company or project specific behaviour and layout.
+This package may of course also be used to set up a company or project specific behavior and layout.

 The package has constants for customizing functionality such as: